 To overcome the difficulties found in modifying the high-resolution models of the baseline Type 22 Batch III Frigate and the double-passageway variant, a series of low-resolution models are being developed.
-These will more closely represent the level of detail available in the early stages of ship design.
-The low-resolution models will represent:-
+These will more closely represent the level of detail usually available in the early stages of ship design.
+The lower-resolution models will represent four more variants:-